ritikjain1/QsideCapstone25/Reproducibility_Documents/Toy_Dataset/ChatGPT_Setup.md

 c.
 Use ChatGPT without being logged in \*this option will not save any prompt/answer history

-## 3. You are now able to use ChatGPT.
+## 3. You are now able to use ChatGPT

+## 4. Test ChatGPT
-## 4. To Test that ChatGPT is working, type this into the "Ask Anything" bar
+To Test that ChatGPT is working, type this into the "Ask Anything" bar

 ![ChatGPT_Setup_PromptWindow](/Reproducibility_Documents/Toy_Dataset/images/ChatGPT_Setup_imgs/ChatGPT_Setup_PromptWindow.png)